By Vince Cooper

 Writing in the Daily Mirror, Archie Ledbrooke said; “It was the Irish who produced a new great world class footballer in centre half Charlie Hurley.

 International duty.
-Charlie tackle West Germany’s Uwe Seeler
+Charlie tackles West Germany’s Uwe Seeler

 “Half the clubs in the First Division will soon be knocking on Millwall’s door offering £25,000 for him.”

-Hurley, recovering from a cartilage injury which would see him spend a total of fifteen months on the sidelines, went into training one Monday morning and was informed that Sunderland manager Alan Brown was there to see him.
+Hurley, recovering from a cartilage injury which would see him spend a total of fifteen months on the sidelines, went into training one Monday morning in September 195u and was informed that Sunderland manager Alan Brown was there to see him.

 When he moved to Roker Park the club were reeling from the ‘Mr Smith’ illegal payments inquiry which had seen them fined, a number of directors suspended and Brown replacing Bill Murray who had been in charge for 18 years.